HartlandRobotics/ArduinoIntroduction/_posts/2014-12-14-getting-started.md

 0. Open up a command prompt and create a folder to work in
 0. From there, install Johnny-Five: `npm install johnny-five`.
 This will install into your "node_modules" folder.
 0. Now install the Particle-IO layer.
 By default, Johnny-Five works with Arduinos, so this library will tell Johnny-Five how to speak Particle: `npm install particle-io`.
 0. Create a file called "bot.js" and add the [LED Blink Code](#ledblink).
-0. Wire up an LED to pin D7
-    - IMPORTANT: One leg of the LED is longer than the other.
-As shown in the wiring diagram below, make sure the shorter leg is connected to ground and the longer leg is connected to pin D7.
+0. Your Photon has a built-in LED on pin D7, so you can hook one up if you want, but it is completely optional.
 0. Run your bot: `node bot.js`.
 You should see the LED blinking!
     - If your LED is not lighting, double check you wired it correctly as noted in the previous step and shown in the wiring diagram below.